-• Coursework: Students will have met all of the course requirements, including Theory and Methods: Research Design (PSYC 301), and two semesters of Statistical Methods (PSYC 302), one semester of Advanced Stats or Advanced Qualitative Methods or, for clinical students, one semester of Historical Backgrounds.
-A total of 16 one-semester courses is required for the Ph.D.

-- Independent Research Project: Students will have successfully presented their Independent Research Project at the Graduate Research Festival at the end of the first and second years. - Portfolio: Students will have completed their portfolio of elements totaling 6 points during the first three years.
+- Coursework: Students will have met all of the course requirements, including History, Theory and Methods: Research Design (PSYC 301), two semesters of Statistical Methods (PSYC 302), and one semester of Advanced Stats or Advanced Qualitative Methods (optional but encouraged for clinical students).
+A total of 16 one-semester courses is required for the Ph.D. - Independent Research Project: Students will have successfully presented their Independent Research Project at the Graduate Research Festival at the end of the first and second years. - Portfolio: Students will have completed their portfolio of elements totaling 6 points during the first three years.